 Since 2018, Myles has been voted by his peers a Sacramento Magazine “Top Lawyer” in the field of Business Litigation.
 He has also been designated as a Northern California Super Lawyers “Rising Star.”

-Myles is admitted to practice law in all California state courts and The United States District Court for the Eastern, Northern and Central Districts of California.
+Myles is admitted to practice law in all California state courts and the U.S. District Courts for the Eastern, Northern, and Central Districts of California.

 Myles earned his Juris Doctor with distinction from the University of the Pacific, McGeorge School of Law, where he was Chief Articles Editor of the McGeorge Law Review.
-During law school, he published an article on attorney ethics and technology and worked for the Hon.
-Kimberly J. Mueller at the U.S. District Court in Sacramento.
-He previously graduated from the University of California, Davis with a Bachelor of Arts in political science.
+During law school, Myles published an article on attorney ethics and cloud computing technology and externed for the Hon.
+Kimberly J. Mueller at the U.S. District Court, Eastern District of California.
+Myles previously graduated from the University of California, Davis with a Bachelor of Arts in political science.